-8.4.4.1 CMS1 Initiating Call Hold: UPDATE(hold)
+8.4.4.1 CMS1 Initiating Call Hold: re-INVITE/UPDATE(hold)

-To place a call on hold, an UPDATE(hold) message is sent on the signaling channel to the party that is to be put on hold.
-This is a standard SIP UPDATE request, with an additional "a=sendonly" attribute for the media stream in the SDP.
-The format of the UPDATE message sent by the initiating CMS_I and the requirements on the header fields checked at the receiving CMS_R are as follows:
+To place a call on hold, a re-INVITE(hold) or an UPDATE(hold) message is sent on the signaling channel to the party that is to be put on hold.
+This is a standard SIP re-INVITE or UPDATE request, with an additional "a=sendonly" or "a=inactive" attribute for the media stream in the SDP.
+The format of the UPDATE message sent by the initiating CMS_I and the requirements on the header fields checked at the receiving CMS_R are as follows (with the exception of the request type, the re-INVITE message encoding is identical):

 UPDATE(Hold) (CMS I -> CMS-Agent R) Header: Requirements On CMS I for Message Generation Requirements On CMS R for Message Checking

 UPDATE URI SIP/2.0 As described in 7.3.

 Via: As described in 6.20.42.

 Max-Forwards: As defined in 6.20.22.

 From: As defined in 6.12.

 То:

 Call-ID:

 CSeq:

-Content-Type: MUST be present and MUST contain "application/SDP".
+Content-Type : MUST be present and MUST contain "application/SDP".

 Content-Length: As defined in 6.20.14.

 An empty line (CRLF) MUST be present between the headers and the message body.

 v= MUST be present.

 0=

-s= a= line MUST be present and MUST indicate
+s=

-c= "sendonly".
+c=

 b=

 t=

-a=
+a= a= line MUST be present and MUST indicate "sendonly" or

-m=
+m= "inactive".

-If the UPDATE(hold) message does not meet the above requirements, it MUST consider the request to be in error and return an appropriate 4xx, 5xx, 6xx error code.
+If the re-INVITE(hold) or UPDATE(hold) message does not meet the above requirements, it MUST consider the request to be in error and return an appropriate 4xx, 5xx, 6xx error code.
 Otherwise, CMS_R MUST send the 200-OK with its SDP description to CMS_I and MUST direct the endpoint on hold to stop sending bearer channel packets.
 Note that this only holds the media stream in one direction.
 CMS_R MAY decide to return a held SDP as well, however it SHOULD NOT automatically do this in response to an UPDATE(hold).

 200-OK (CMS R -> CMS I) Header: Requirement for CMS r for Message Generation Requirement for CMS o for Message Checking

 SIP/2.0 200 OK As defined in 6.12.

 Via:

 From:

-To:
+То:

 Call-ID:

 CSeq:

 Content-Type: MUST be present and MUST contain "application/SDP".

 Content-Length: As defined in 6.20.14.

 An empty line (CRLF) MUST be present between the headers and the message body.

 v=

 0= MUST be present.

 s=

-c= a= line MAY be present and indicate "sendonly"
+c=

 b=

 t=

-a=
+a= a= line MUST be included and encoded as defined in RFC 4566

-m=
+m= [3]

-After sending the UPDATE(hold), the initiator MUST wait for a 200-OK response.
+After sending the re-INVITE(hold) or UPDATE(hold), the initiator MUST wait for a 200-OK response.
 If the 200-OK message does not meet the above requirements, it MUST consider the request to be in error and return an appropriate 4xx, 5xx, 6xx error code.